6th Sunday of Easter John 14: 15-21

 “I will not leave you orphaned.”
 At some point we all want or even need to hear these words.
 They speak directly to some of our greatest fears and challenges; abandonment and isolation, loneliness, vulnerability.
-They remind us that we are not destined to walk this earth without an identity or direction.
-We do not stand alone.
+They are almost certainly uppermost in the thoughts of many at this time of lockdown from the Covid 19 virus.
+These words remind us that we are not destined to walk this earth without an identity or direction however bad it gets or feels, we do not stand alone.

-If we are honest there are seasons of life, moments, when the transitions, changes, and tragedies can leave us feeling as orphans.
+If we are honest for most people there are seasons of life, moments, when changes, and tragedies can leave us feeling as orphans.
 Whether spoken or unspoken the questions begin to haunt us.
 What will I do now?
 Where do I go?
 What happens next?
 Who will love, nurture, and guide me?
 Who will stand on my side?
 What will become of me?
 Those are the orphan’s questions.
-Those are the questions I imagine running through the heads and hearts of the disciples in the gospel reading.
+Those are the questions I imagine were running through the heads and hearts of the disciples in the gospel reading.

 It is the last supper.
 The disciples have been fed, their feet have been washed, the betrayer Judas has left.
-It is night, dark, and Jesus announces that he is leaving them.
+It is night time and dark, and Jesus announces that he is leaving them.
 The one for whom they left everything now says he is leaving.
 Thomas says “We do not know where you are going.
-How can we know the way?” and he asks “Show us the Father,” and I suspect even more orphan questions were to follow.
+How can we know the way?” and then he asks “Show us the Father,” and I suspect even more questions were to follow.

 The feeling of being an orphan is real.
-Certainly we will find the orphan’s questions are buried deep within all of us – they come rushing to the surface when life tragedies occur, when facing the death and destruction that are left as hurricanes or tsunamis have occurred.
-I am sure these or similar questions will be in peoples minds.
+Certainly we will find the orphan’s questions are buried deep within all of us – they come rushing to the surface when life tragedies occur, when facing the death and destruction that are left as hurricanes or tsunamis, earthquakes, floods and forest fires have occurred.
+I am sure these or similar questions will be in people’s minds right now with the Pandemic we are living with.
 “Are we left alone?
-Are we nothing but content for the newspapers and TV coverage?
-How do we move forward and rebuild our lives and our homes ?
+How do we move forward and rebuild our lives?
 Who will go with us?”

 I think many people fear becoming orphaned.
 That fear points to the deeper reality that by ourselves we are not enough.
 It is not, however, because we are deficient.
 It is rather because we were never intended or created to be self-sufficient.
 We were never intended to stand alone as individuals.
 We were created to love and be loved, to live in relationships learning to give to each other, commit to each other and remain within each other even as the Father is in Jesus and Jesus is in the Father which is the antithesis of being orphaned.